Creating art and a community

 Let’s take care of each other

-The CCA Care Team engages students with the care and support needed during challenging personal and academic circumstances.
+The Assistant Dean of Students for Conduct & Case Management engages students with the care and support needed during challenging personal and academic circumstances.
 Because of these difficult times, students may exhibit concerning behaviors.
-CCA community members can provide the CCA Care Team with information regarding the student they’re concerned about using the CCA Care form.
+CCA community members can provide information regarding the student they’re concerned about using the CCA Cares form.
 The team will determine how to best support each student.

 Get guidance to reach your goals

 CCA advisors partner with students to develop and achieve their academic, personal, and professional goals.
 Whether you’re an undergraduate or graduate student, we encourage you to connect with us for guidance in tracking your progress, accessing resources, and selecting courses for registration.

 Academic advising for graduate students occurs within each graduate program of study.
 The specific advising process varies between programs but generally involves the program staff and program chair.
 For program-specific information, graduate students should contact their program manager or senior manager of academic programs.

 For questions related to academic records, please contact the Student Records office at +1 415-703-9579 or [email protected].

 We’re standing by

 Our committed staff is ready to collaborate with you to craft a student experience that allows you to thrive and find your creative voice.